PerfectlySoft/PerfectDocs/guide/thread.md

 * Named serial queues - one thread operating, removing and executing tasks
 * Named concurrent queues - multiple threads operating, the count varying depending on the number of available CPUs, removing and executing tasks simultaneously
+* Anonymous serial or concurrent qeueues which are not shared and can be explicitly destroyed.
 * A default concurrent queue

 This system provides the following functions: